Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 The NES used strict cartridge-based hardware licensing and a lockout chip (the 10NES) to control what software could run on the platform.
 There was no general-purpose operating system; the hardware itself handled graphics, sound, and input directly, meaning every cycle of that 1.79 MHz CPU was available to the game.
 No dedicated co-processor for math, no hardware scaling, no rotation.
 Everything had to be done in software.

 #### What I Played
+`Castlevania (USA).nes` - loaded into FCEUX, launched from the Linux terminal with `fceux`.
+I am genuinely bad at video games, and Castlevania made sure I knew it.
+I died repeatedly in Stage 1 before I got far enough to see Stage 2.
+Most of my time with this game was spent replaying stage 1 again and again.

 #### Observations